Divyanshu-53/Ultrasonic-Sensor-FPGA/README.md

-# Ultrasonic Sensor Interfacing with FPGA
+# Ultrasonic Distance Measurement using FPGA (Verilog HDL)

-This project demonstrates how to interface the HC-SR04 ultrasonic distance sensor with an FPGA using Verilog HDL.
-The FPGA processes the echo signal to calculate the distance in centimeters.
+This project implements a real-time ultrasonic distance measurement system using an HC-SR04 sensor and an FPGA programmed in Verilog HDL.
+The system is designed for the course "FPGA-Based System Design (2EC202CC23)" at Nirma University.

+The project calculates the distance by measuring the duration of the echo signal and displays it on a 7-segment display.

 ---

-## Features
+## Project Highlights

-- Measures distance using HC-SR04 ultrasonic sensor
+- Trigger pulse generation (10 μs)
-- FPGA receives echo signal and calculates time-of-flight
+- Echo signal capture and timing
-- Displays distance on an 7-segment (optional)
+- Distance calculation using time-of-flight (ToF) formula
+- Display output using 7-segment display (4 digits)
-- Written in Verilog HDL
+- Implemented as a Finite State Machine (FSM) in Verilog
-- Simulatable and synthesizable design
+- RTL and waveform simulations included
+- FPGA implementation tested on hardware

 ---

-## Project Structure
+## File Structure
 Ultrasonic-Sensor-FPGA/
 │
-├── pulse_generator.v # Sends trigger pulse to sensor
-├── echo_timer.v # Measures echo pulse duration
-├── distance_calc.v # Converts time to distance
-├── top_module.v # Top-level integration
-├── testbench.v # Verilog testbench for simulation
+├── trial.v # Main Verilog module for measurement and display ├── report.pdf # University report with methodology, results, diagrams
-├── README.md # Project documentation
+├── README.md # Project summary and documentation
-├── report.pdf # University report/documentation
+├── waveforms/ # Simulation waveforms (optional)

+yaml
+Copy
+Edit

 ---

-## Components Used

-- HC-SR04 ultrasonic sensor
-- Tersaic FPGA development board DE2 Altera Cyclone II.
+## Key Verilog Parameters

+- Clock: 50 MHz
+- Trigger pulse: 10 μs (500 clock cycles)
+- Distance formula: `distance = (echo_count * speed_of_sound) / (2 * clock_freq)`
-- 7-segment display
+- 7-segment display used for visual output

-- Verilog simulator - ModelSim-altera & Quartus II.
+---

+## State Machine

+The Verilog module uses a 4-state FSM:

+1. **IDLE** – Waits before next trigger
+2. **TRIGGER** – Sends a 10μs trigger pulse
+3. **WAIT_ECHO** – Waits for rising edge of echo
+4. **MEASURE** – Measures pulse width to calculate distance

+---

+## Simulation and Results

+- RTL and TTL logic visualizations
+- Waveform simulations verify trigger generation, echo capture, and distance output
+- Implemented and tested on FPGA with observed range: **2 cm to 45 cm**
+- Typical error: **~1 cm in 2 out of 10 measurements**

+---

+## Applications

+- Robotics (obstacle avoidance)
+- Security systems
+- Industrial automation
+- Smart measurement systems

+---

+## Author

+Divyanshu Kalal
+Roll No: 23BEC053
+Institute of Technology, Nirma University
+Ahmedabad, Gujarat, India

+---

+## License

+This project is intended for academic and educational purposes only.